 As undemanding as these inclines are, they still cause the bus’s water alarm to blare out a high-pitched wail whenever a gear is dropped and the throttle opened.
 This has the knock-on effect of sending a toddler into a meltdown of his own, whose screams are even more oppressive than that of the bus’s warning system.
 At least it’s not just us who are overheating.

 The distinctive iguana hump of The Wrekin reclines in the distance as we approach Much Wenlock.
 Most famous for sparking interest in reviving the Olympics, the town has held its own ‘Olympian Games’ since 1850.
-A yearly occasion which spans the whole summer, it has a scaled down selection of sports compared to its more illustrious international brethren.
+An annual event which spans the whole summer, it has a scaled down selection of sports compared to its more illustrious international brethren.
 The penny farthing racing may have bitten the dust, but it does include Kwik Cricket, a road race, and new for 2019: bowls.
 We’re a day early for the relay race, which amazingly enough, is won in a course record time by four lads whose average age is just eleven.
 Keep an eye out for them at LA 2028.

 There’s plenty more to Much Wenlock than amateur athletics.
 It has a devastatingly cute centre, with creaking timber frames and stumpy cottages par for the course, most of which we hardly catch due to the route of the 436 feeding us in a loop around the back end of town.
 It’s a tantalising glimpse, though, and is yet another place to add to the ‘We’ve Got to Go Back There One Day’ file.

 Incredibly, an elderly couple board at the Queen Street stop in full winter garb, with the gent even adding a woollen flat cap to his hefty wax jacket as a temperature-baiting flourish.
-Maybe their physician has advised sweating out a fever after cupping, leeching and bloodletting have all failed, because they seriously must be roasting.
+Maybe their physician has advised to sweat out a fever after cupping, leeching and bloodletting have all failed, because they seriously must be roasting.
 Even so, they don’t even so much as unzip their coats as they hobble to the front seats inside our mobile oven.